multiversx/mx-deprecated-sdk-monorepo/erdpy/CLI.md

   --version VERSION                      the transaction version (default: 1) --arguments ARGUMENTS [ARGUMENTS ...]  arguments for the contract transaction, as numbers or hex-encoded.
 E.g.
                                          --arguments 42 0x64 1000 0xabba
+  --send                                 ✓ whether to broadcast the transaction (default: False)

 ```
 ### Contract.Call